amitabhnag/data-512-a2/README.md

-CC-By# Analyzing biases in Wikipedia data
+# Analyzing biases in Wikipedia data
 ## Overview:
 This project analyzes bias on wikipedia by computing and analyzing two metric:
 a) # of articles per country